vivfang/EulerityHackathon/README.md

 ## Your submission
- 1. An executable jar file
+ 1. An executable jar file with source
- 1. A source jar file
+ 1. We will run "java -jar /path/to/your/file.jar /path/to/input.txt" and compare your results.